alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

-Our celebrity interlocutor who is a fan of the Simulation Hypothesis, being clever and charismatic, will now turn their celebrated eyes to the other side of the equation: to bend the concept of simulation so that it fits what an imaginary computer can do.
+Our celebrity interlocutor who is a fan of the Simulation Hypothesis, being clever and charismatic, will now turn their celebrated eyes to the other side of the equation: to bend the concept of simulation so that it fits what their imaginary almost unimaginable but finite computer can do.

 ### Limited Simulation